-Extempore is the only platform built for language education and focused on speaking practice and assessment, in class or in a remote learning environment.
+As an online platform, Extempore is built for language education and created with speaking practice and assessments in mind, whether in the classroom or in a remote learning environment.
 Teachers are able to create oral assignments that students can answer from any device.
-Assignments on Extempore have a wide range of configurable parameters according to teachers’ learning goals: those parameters can be utilized to simulate the experience of the AP language exam.
+Assignments on Extempore have a wide range of configurable parameters according to teachers’ learning goals, and these parameters can be configured to simulate the experience of the AP language exam.

 Using Extempore for AP Exam Prep

-When you create a question in Extempore, you can upload prompts for your students to respond.
-For Simulated Conversation practice, simply record an audio prompt that includes 20 second intervals between the questions.
-To practice the Cultural Comparison section, give your students 2-mins preparation time.
-You can see sample speaking prompts provided by the College Board at this website.
+When you create a question in Extempore, you can upload prompts to which students can respond.
+For simulated conversation practice, simply record an audio prompt that includes 20 second intervals between the questions.
+To practice the cultural comparison section, give your students two minutes of preparation time.
+You can see sample speaking prompts provided by the College Board here.